zombodb/postgres-parser/README.md

 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-As Linux goes, so far I've tested this on Ubuntu 18.04 with LLVM 6.0.0, and
+As Linux goes, so far this has been tested on Ubuntu 18.04 with LLVM 6.0.0, and
 Ubuntu 20.04 with LLVM 10.0.0.

 You'll also want to make sure the LLVM and clang tools are on your `$PATH`.